boeni-industries/aico/docs/architecture/architecture_overview.md

 ## Project Summary

-AICO is an open-source experiment to build an **emotionally present, embodied, and proactive AI companion**—meant to act as more of a confidante and sidekick than a traditional assistant.
-Unlike typical productivity-oriented virtual assistants, AICO is designed to sense and adapt to the user's moods, initiate engagement, and form an evolving, personality-rich relationship.
+AICO is an open-source experiment to build an **emotionally present, visually embodied, and proactive AI companion**—intended to act as a confidante and sidekick, not just an assistant.
+Unlike productivity-oriented chatbots, AICO is designed to sense and adapt to the user's moods, initiate engagement, and form an evolving, personality-rich relationship with a visual, emotional, and proactive presence.

 **Core Principles:**
+- **Embodiment:** Visual/audio presence and non-verbal communication are core MVP requirements.
-- **Autonomous agency** - AICO has its own goals, interests, and curiosities that drive self-directed behavior and learning
+- **Autonomous Agency:** AICO initiates, acts, and pursues its own goals and curiosities.
-- **Strong user-centric privacy** - Local-first with full user control
-- **Modular, extensible architecture** - Prioritizes companionship and long-term learning
+- **Personality & Emotion:** Consistent, evolving personality and sophisticated emotion simulation.
+- **Local-First Privacy:** All data and processing are local by default, with user-controlled federated sync.
+- **Modular, Extensible System:** System → Module → Component hierarchy, message-driven, plugin-ready.
-- **Real-time emotional awareness** - Multi-modal emotion recognition and adaptation
+- **Real-Time Emotional Awareness:** Multi-modal emotion recognition, simulation, and expression.

 ## System Features